linuxbud/HackDroid/README.md

 ## Note

 Before running ./installer.sh paste your shodan API token in shodan_api_key.txt
-*** It can also hack any Operating System running Android in it.
+*** It can also get access of any Operating System running Android in it.

 ## Installation